bitstadium/HockeySDK-Android/README.md

 ### Download the Library

 * Download the latest release from [here](https://github.com/bitstadium/HockeySDK-Android/downloads).
+We also offer [nightly builds](#nightly) from our develop branch.
 * Unzip the file.
 * Copy the file libs/HockeySDK.jar to the libs folder of your Android project.
 * If you use ADT 16 or older, then add the .jar file to your classpath.
 With ADT 17 or newer, this is done automatically.